elenydev/get-web/README.md

-get-web is an aplication that allows to dynamically change the content of the 'main' page from the 'control panel' that is created like Jira.
+Get-web is an aplication that allows to dynamically change the content of the 'main' page from the 'control panel' that is created like Jira.

 Core functionallity:
 -To create 'events' and 'career' section we use fetched data from database